 DocumentationMathematicaBuilt-in FunctionsNumerical ComputationMatrix Operations

-Minors[m] gives the minors of a matrix m.
+RowReduce[m] gives the row-reduced form of the matrix m.

 Example: RowReduce[3, 1, a, 2, 1, b] .

 RowReduce performs a version of Gaussian elimination, adding multiples of rows together so as to produce zero elements when possible.
 The final matrix is in reduced row echelon form.

 If m is a non-degenerate square matrix, RowReduce[m] is IdentityMatrix[Length[m]].

 If m is a sufficiently non-degenerate rectangular matrix with rows and more than columns, then the first columns of RowReduce[m] will form an identity matrix.

 RowReduce works on both numerical and symbolic matrices.

 RowReduce[m, Modulus -> n] performs row reduction modulo n.

 RowReduce[m, ZeroTest -> test] evaluates test[ m[[i, j]] ] to determine whether matrix elements are zero.